SU Noyce Internships

 The time commitment for the internship is approximately 30 hours per semester.
 Interns need to participate in team meetings, do some independent research, attend lessons, and work with secondary school students.
 A fingerprint background check is required.
 Interns must be US citizens, nationals, or permanent resident aliens.
 Total pay for the year is $1500.

 Successful completion of the internship experience increases the chances of receiving an SU Noyce Scholarship.
 The internship also provides an opportunity to learn more about STEM teaching without necessarily having to commit to it.

-To apply, express interest in writing to one of the following professors by May 1; they are also happy to talk with you more about this opportunity:
+To apply, express interest in writing to one of the following professors; they are also happy to talk with you more about this opportunity:

 - Randall Groth (Mathematics Education): email@example.com

 - Jennifer Bergner (Mathematics Education): firstname.lastname@example.org

 Applications received by February 15 will be given first consideration.
 Applications will be accepted through April 15 and considered pending availability of funds.